top of page

 Where Waterproofing Is Needed

-To make a complete waterproof flex PCB assembly, focus protection on these areas:
+To create a complete waterproof flex PCB assembly, focus protection on these areas:

 Waterproofing treatments must be applied to these zones to ensure moisture doesn’t compromise the circuit.